Horse trainers train horses for racing, and are responsible for their care at a stable or race track.

 - market and sell horses at races and independently

-- run their own business, including staff management.
+- run their own business and manage staff.

 Skills and knowledge